USEPA/Environmental-Technologies-Design-Option-Tool/README.md

 # Notes on current software

 The **ETDOT** suite of software packages consists of a FORTRAN engine with a Visual Basic (version 6) graphical user interface.
 The VB6 portion of the code relies on ActiveX control files which are located in the repository, however, these are an older coding standard and no longer supported with current versions of Visual Studio 20##.
 Precompiled engine files are included.

+IonExDesignS within **ETDOT** is currently non-functional with no current plans to update.
+Please refer to [HSDM-IX](https://github.com/USEPA/Water_Treatment_Models/tree/master/ShinyApp) for Ion Exchange modeling needs.
+HSDM-IX is a R Shiny app that uses an updated ion exchange model.
+The corresponding Python version of the same model can be found along with an updated PSDM model for modeling granular activated carbon (GAC) at [Water Treatment Models](https://github.com/USEPA/Water_Treatment_Models).